TRADE AND LEGISLATION

 Management of ex-situ conservation breeding programmes for selected priority taxa involves coordination within existing species programmes and the development of new programmes, and disease management protocols to ensure the health of assurance populations.
 Reintroduction programmes are developed as appropriate.

-This group is led by Luis Neves and Andrew Owen.
+This group is led by Andrew Owen and Anais Tritto.

 Field research is required to further identify and map taxon distributions, population sizes, and trends to better understand the impact of trade on wild populations and to guide actions like revising protected species lists and protecting important sites for priority species.